Best Ignore Poems | Poetry

 While in his cell, the verdict fell - the price was Jackie's life

-and, reconciled, it simply smiles at fortune's funny ways
+Then, reconciled, it simply smiled at fortune's wanton ways.

 A mind was caught while thinking thoughts neath Sammy’s prying gaze